cuthbertLab/music21/buildDoc/rst/environment.rst

 Setting the `writeFormat` will set the default output format of all calls to `write()` methods.
 The behavior can be deviated from by providing an argument to `write()`.

 Setting the `directoryScratch` will determine where the file is written.
 If this setting is not made, the file will be written in a system-specified scratch directory.
-While useful, such temporary files and directories mat be buried deeply in your file system.
+While useful, such temporary files and directories may be buried deeply in your file system.

 `parseURL()` and `parseWork()` Functions and 'autoDownload'